 The best grape to withstand this withering climate is Monastrell, adapted over centuries to this harsh landscape.
 The thick skins protect the precious juice and once ripe, into early autumn, give thick red tannins to the wine.

-A short introduction video about
+A video about

 Campos de Risca, the Place